Mien van Wulfften Palthe

 Mien van Wulfften Palthe (1 April 1875 – 11 November 1960; Broese van Groenou) was a Dutch feminist and pacifist.
-As a member of the Vereeniging voor Vrouwenkiesrecht (Society for Women's Suffrage) and Women's International League for Peace and Freedom, she strove to secure enfranchisement for women and worked as an advocate peace.
+As a member of the Vereeniging voor Vrouwenkiesrecht (Society for Women's Suffrage) and Women's International League for Peace and Freedom, she strove to secure enfranchisement for women and worked as an advocate for peace.

 Early years

 Frederika Wilhelmina Broese van Groenou was born on 1 April 1875 in Djokjakarta, Dutch East Indies, part of the Kingdom of the Netherlands to Jeannetta Emilia (née Wieseman) and Wolter Broese van Groenou.
 She was the oldest of the seven siblings and her father was serving in the Royal Dutch East Indies Army at the time of her birth.
 In 1878, he left the military and became director of a sugar company and managed the Tandjong Tirto factory.
 Broese and her next youngest sister, Miel were sent to live and attend school in The Hague in 1883.
 The rest of the family joined them there in 1890 and established a household.
 Wolter continued to manage the Javanese sugar plant from the Netherlands and as a liberal who believed in women's suffrage and world peace, he encouraged his daughters in attaining their education.

 In 1891, Broese was sent to Allenswood Boarding Academy, an exclusive girls' school in Wimbledon, London.
 Enrolling in the Haagsche Kookschool (Hague Cooking School) the following year, she took classes there before deciding to obtain her Lower Education Act Certificate in 1893.
 Though able to teach school with the certificate, Broese wanted to be an actress and though initially her parents did not approve they finally gave consent.
 Between 1898 and her graduation in 1900, she attended the Amsterdam Theater School.